gatomod/escoba/README.md

 These screenshots show the unlimited power of Escoba.
 Thanks to [tnfAngel](https://github.com/tnfangel) for testing and sharing the screenshots!

 Before Escoba execution, RAM usage was 43 GB.
 After a minute, RAM usage was 14 GB, that's 29 GB saved what the fuck is wrong with Micro$oft engineers?
 Sure they stole the allocator to someone like most of their products.

-Before Escoba execution, RAM usage was 43 GB.
-After a minute, RAM usage was 14 GB, that's 29 GB saved.
-Escoba also helps the CPU by underclocking your CPU to 0 GHz
+Escoba also helps the CPU by underclocking your CPU to 0 GHz.

 ![Before](assets/showcase_tnfangel_1.png)